Jared Cook: 2019 season

 On March 26, 2019, Cook signed a two-year contract worth $15.5 million with the New Orleans Saints.

 Cook made his Saints debut in the season-opener against the Houston Texans in the narrow 30–28 victory.
-During Week 5 against the Tampa Bay Buccaneers, Cook caught his first receiving touchdown of the season in the 31–24 win.
+During Week 5 against the Tampa Bay Buccaneers, Cook caught his first receiving touchdown of the season in the 31–24 victory.
 During Week 12 against the Carolina Panthers, Cook caught six passes for 99 yards and a touchdown in the 34–31 victory.
-Two weeks later against the San Francisco 49ers, Cook caught two passes for 64 yards, both for touchdowns, but left the eventual 48–46 defeat with a head concussion.
+Two weeks later against the San Francisco 49ers, Cook caught two passes for 64 yards, both for touchdowns, but left the eventual narrow 48–46 loss with a head injury.
 He was later diagnosed with a concussion and was ruled out for the rest of the game.
 During Week 16 against the Tennessee Titans, Cook caught three passes for 84 yards and two touchdowns in the 38–28 road victory.

-Overall, he finished the 2019 season with 43 receptions for 705 receiving yards and nine receiving touchdowns.
+Cook finished the 2019 season with 43 receptions for 705 yards and a career-high nine touchdowns in 14 games and seven starts.
 He earned a second consecutive Pro Bowl nomination.

 2020 season

-In Week 2 against his former team, the Las Vegas Raiders on Monday Night Football, Cook caught his first touchdown reception of the season during the 34–24 loss.
-He finished the 2020 season with 15 appearances and five starts.
-He recorded 37 receptions for 504 receiving yards and seven receiving touchdowns.
+During Week 2 against his former team, the Las Vegas Raiders, on Monday Night Football, Cook caught his first touchdown of the season in the 34–24 loss.
+Cook finished the 2020 season with 37 receptions for 504 yards and seven touchdowns in 15 games and five starts.

 On March 3, 2021, Cook was released by the Saints.

 Los Angeles Chargers

 On March 18, 2021, the Chargers signed Cook to a one-year, $6 million contract with $4.5 million guaranteed.
-In the 2021 season, he appeared in 16 games, of which he started ten.
-He finished with 48 receptions for 564 receiving yards and four receiving touchdowns.
+He finished the 2021 season with 48 receptions for 564 yards and four touchdowns in 16 games and 10 starts.